QUICK LINKS: Notarial Services

 Applying for a Certificate of No Impediment in Japan

 Australian citizens and permanent residents are eligible for Certificates of No Impediment to Marriage.
 To apply, complete the application form and submit it along with your passport and your partner's passport or similar identity document.
 If either party is divorced or widowed, please also provide the relevant divorce order or death certificate.
 Fees apply.
-We aim to issue certificates within 5 working days.
+We aim to issue certificates at the time of lodgement.

 Applying in Person